ermac2694/Cats-and-Dogs/README.md

 # Cats-and-Dogs
-Python script using DNN in tensorflow to distinguish cats and dogs
+Python script using CNN in tensorflow to distinguish cats and dogs